dylanlangston/asteroids/README.md

   <a href="https://api.github.com/repos/dylanlangston/asteroids"><img alt="GitHub repo size" src="https://img.shields.io/github/repo-size/dylanlangston/asteroids"></a>
 </p>

+Asteroid Arena is a twist on the classic game with an expanded world where asteroids bounce off the walls.
+Try to keep up as the amount of asteroids increases the more you destroy.
+Also watch out for rogue aliens!!

 This [Mobile First](https://developer.mozilla.org/en-US/docs/Glossary/Mobile_First) [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) is a submission to the 2023 *Raylib Slo-Jam* event hosted on [itch.io](https://itch.io/), It was created by [@dylanlangston](https://github.com/dylanlangston) using the following:
 - [Zig](https://ziglang.org/)